dougeby/IntuneDocs/intune-azure/enroll-devices/what-is.md

 This topic describes enrollment and lists the different ways to enroll mobile devices in Intune management.

-You enroll devices, including Windows PCs, in Intune so that you can manage those devices.
+You enroll devices in Intune so that you can manage those devices.
 We refer to this capability in the Intune documentation as mobile device management (MDM).
-When devices are enrolled as mobile devices (not as PCs), they are issued an MDM certificate, which the devices then use to communicate with the Intune service.
+When devices are enrolled in Intune, they are issued an MDM certificate, which the devices then use to communicate with the Intune service.

 The way you enroll your devices depends on the device type, ownership, and the level of management you needed.
 "Bring your own device" (BYOD) enrollment lets users enroll their personal phones, tablets, or PCs.
 Corporate-owned device (COD) enrollment enables management scenarios like automatic enrollment, shared devices, or pre-authorized enrollment requirements.

 If you use Exchange ActiveSync, either on-premises or hosted in the cloud, you can enable simple Intune management without enrollment (more information is coming soon).
 You can manage Windows PCs as mobile devices, which is the recommended method described below.
-You can also manage them as PCs by using [Intune client software](https://docs.microsoft.com/intune/deploy-use/manage-windows-pcs-with-microsoft-intune).

 ## Overview of device enrollment methods